carlosnavarroc/carlosnavarroc.github.io/_pages/cv.md

 - **Virtual Beauchef:** Creator of a virtual campus space on Gather Town to enhance social interaction during COVID-19.
 - **La Ciudad de Los Cesares:** Independent film producer; managed crowdfunding and production.
+- **Antiguas placas, antiguos nombres:** Cultural documentation project focused on photographing and cataloging historical street signs and plaques in Chilean cities.
+The results were published in Cuadernos de Beauchef (2024), highlighting urban memory and heritage.

 ---